Why Is My Cat Itching and Licking So Much?

 - Skin scraping: This entails collecting skin samples to check for mites and other parasites under a microscope.

-- Skin allergy testing: This procedure is done by a veterinary dermatologist, and requires sedation and shaving a testing area on the skin.
-In this test, the veterinarian injects small amounts of allergens under the skin to determine if the cat has allergic reactions.
-From the results of this test, an allergy serum can be created for ‘allergy shots’ that are intended to reduce an allergic cat’s symptoms.
+- Skin allergy testing: Veterinary dermatologists perform this procedure, which requires sedation and shaving a testing area on the skin.
+In this test, the vet injects small amounts of allergens under the skin to see if the cat has allergic reactions.
+From the results of this test, the vet can create ‘allergy shots’ that aim to reduce an allergic cat’s symptoms.

-- Elimination diet: An elimination diet is conducted if a veterinarian suspects a food allergy.
-This process involves working with your veterinarian to systematically remove foods from your cat’s diet until symptoms improve.
-A prescription allergy food is typically prescribed during a food trial.
-To confirm a specific food as the culprit, the food in question is added back into the cat’s diet to see if the symptoms reappear.
-Any offending foods should be permanently eliminated from your cat’s diet.
+- Elimination diet: Veterinarians recommend an elimination diet if they suspect a food allergy.
+This process involves systematically removing foods from your cat’s diet until symptoms improve.
+A prescription allergy food is usually prescribed during a food trial.
+The trial can last up to eight weeks, and your cat cannot eat anything outside of the prescribed food.
+This includes treats, human foods, flavored medications, and even outdoor animals (like mice).
+To confirm a specific food as the culprit, you add that food back into your cat’s diet to see if the symptoms reappear.
+You should eliminate any offending foods from your cat’s diet.

-- Skin culture: This test is used to diagnose ringworm and resistant bacterial infections.
+- Skin culture: This test is for diagnosing ringworm and resistant bacterial infections.

-- Skin biopsy: Typically done for cases of chronic skin conditions, this involves taking a small sample of your cat’s skin and sending it to a laboratory for examination.
+- Skin biopsy: Done for cases of chronic skin conditions, this involves taking a small sample of your cat’s skin and sending it to a lab for examination.

-In some complex cases, a veterinarian may refer pet parents to a board-certified veterinary dermatologist, says Dr. Lambo.
+In some complex cases, a veterinarian may refer you to a board-certified veterinary dermatologist.
 These specialists have advanced training in diagnosing and treating complex skin conditions.

 Treatment for Cat Itching and Licking (Plus, Product Recommendations)

-Once the underlying cause of a cat’s excessive itching and licking has been diagnosed, your vet will provide an effective treatment plan.
+Once you find the cause of a cat’s excessive itching and licking, your vet will create a treatment plan.
 It may involve a combination of allergen avoidance, medical therapies, environmental changes, and preventative measures.
 Some common components of treatment for excessive itching and licking include:

 Flea Control

-Treatment for cats diagnosed with flea allergy dermatitis involves eliminating fleas and their eggs from your cat and their environment.
-According to Dr. Osborne, this typically entails:
+Treatment for cats diagnosed with flea allergy dermatitis involves eliminating fleas and their eggs from your cat and their environment by cleaning and/or using flea control products.
+According to Dr. Osborne, this usually entails:

-- Medicated shampoo: While bathing your cat is not typically recommended to maintain their cleanliness, bathing them with a medicated shampoo can help if they’re dealing with a flea infestation.
+- Medicated shampoo: Bathing cats with a medicated shampoo can help get rid of a flea infestation.
 These shampoos help soothe irritated skin and remove any fleas present on your cat’s skin.

-- Topical or oral flea medications: Give your cat a flea medicine, such as a spot-on treatment, oral tablet, or flea collar, to eliminate fleas and prevent re-infestation.
+- Topical or oral flea medications: Flea medicines like a spot-on treatment, oral tablet, or flea collar help get rid of fleas and prevent re-infestation.
 A flea preventative should be given monthly thereafter.

-- Environmental cleaning: It’s crucial to thoroughly clean your living space and clear your yard to eliminate fleas, flea eggs, and flea larvae that could re-infest your cat.
+- Environmental cleaning: Cleaning your living space and clearing your yard can help get rid of fleas, flea eggs, and flea larvae that could re-infest your cat.

 Allergy Management